 - Does the reader (or readers) distinguish between characters by changing pitch, tone, and inflection?
 Are accents or dialects used and if so, are they handled authentically and consistently?

-- Are all words, including proper nouns, locales, foreign terms, character names, and others pronounced correctly and consistently?
+- Are all words, including proper nouns, locales, non-English terms, character names, and others pronounced correctly and consistently?

 - Does the reader (or readers) avoid condescending vocal mannerisms and style and is the reading believable and convincing?

 - Is the performance dynamic and does it reflect the expressive nature of the text?

 - Is the sound sharp and clear with no obvious humming, distortion, or electronic interference?

 - Does the sound quality remain consistent throughout the recording?